kuka-js/kuka/README.md

 In local and maybe even in dev, you might want to have email addresses to be auto-verified.
 In that case, have this in your .env.local: `AUTO_VERIFY_MAIL=true` To reset passwords in dev without email sending capability, you can put this in .env.local: `AUTO_SEND_PASSWORD_RESET_ID=true`.
 Then the reset endpoint will return the password reset ID immediately.
 DO NOT USE THIS IN ANYTHING BUT LOCAL OR DEV MODE!
 Otherwise anyone can reset your password through this endpoint.
 This is for testing purposes only.
+If you want to use DynamoDB.
+In your .env file, set DB_PROVIDER to dynamodb.
+If you want to use any of the other databases, set it to typeorm and set TYPEORM_CONNECTION to the database you want to use.
+More info here: [TypeORM .env documentation](https://github.com/typeorm/typeorm/blob/master/docs/using-ormconfig.md#using-environment-variables).
+If you want to use DynamoDB, make sure your AWS Lambda function has access to your DynamoDB table.
+You can do this in AWS IAM.

 ### Email